ExpressVPN vs SurfShark [Test Results 2020]

 With both providers, you get cheaper prices when you opt for longer plans, and there are some big discounts on the longest possible plan.
 The prices for the monthly plans are very similar with both providers, but as you go for the longer plans, we see some big differences, and SurfShark has lower prices on average per month.

-Both companies allow you to pay in a variety of ways and both of them offer 30-day money-back guarantees too.
+Both companies allow you to pay in a variety of ways and both of them offer 30-day money-back guarantees.
 SurfShark has the edge here, and it also offers a 7-day free trial for new users wanting to check out the service risk-free.

 Another area in which we can compare different VPNs, like SurfShark and ExpressVPN, is in terms of features.
 Often, all VPNs do more or less the same thing, but they’ll come with a set of extra features designed to offer additional functionality to the user and add unique selling points to each service.

-ExpressVPN comes with some great features, including browser extensions for Chrome and Firefox, tutorials and guides for installing the service on a range of different devices like routers and gaming consoles, split tunneling capabilities with Windows, Mac, and Android, and apps for several different platforms too.
+ExpressVPN comes with some great features, including browser extensions for Chrome and Firefox, tutorials and guides for installing the service on a range of different devices like routers and split tunneling capabilities with Windows, Mac, and Android, and apps for several different platforms.
 ExpressVPN also provides obfuscated servers and a kill switch.

 SurfShark more than matches ExpressVPN with its feature list.
-If you delve into the settings menu of your SurfShark app, you can find a range of extras like a kill switch, the No Borders anonymous browsing mode, and more.
+If you delve into the settings menu of your SurfShark app, you can find a range of extras, such as a kill switch, the No Borders anonymous browsing mode, and more.
 It comes with an ad-blocker and malware-scanner too, along with manual install potential on routers and set-top boxes.
 It also has apps for various devices like Android and iOS phones and Fire Sticks.

 Security and Encryption